Maturity Means Being Able to Smile at Your Past

 Because of all that it’s a good idea to look back, but never to stay in the situation.
 Humans have a tendency to leave the past unresolved, and that causes a continuing cycle of unhappiness.

 See also: Be yourself and be happy

 If you’re able to smile at the things that once hurt you, it means you’ve already moved on, that it’s in the past and you no longer have to worry about it.
-If you can smile, you’ve become mature, and what hurt you once upon a time no longer does today.
+If you can smile, you’ve become mature.
+It means that what hurt you once upon a time no longer does today.

 Mistakes that become barriers